gluglulim/singularity/README.md

 - If `suspicion < 7500`, return 2.
 - Else, return 3.

+To test these 4 branches we created test cases to cover each branch using different input :
+Test case 1: when suspicion < 2500, we gave 1000 and expected result == 0.
+Test case 2: when suspicion < 5000, we gave 3000 and expected result == 1.
+Test case 3: when suspicion < 7500, we gave 6000 and expected result == 2.
+Test case 4: when suspicion >= 7500, we gave 8000 and expected result == 3.

 The test cases successfully covered each branch and improved the function coverage from 0% to 100%, the file coverage increased by 4% (from 70% to 74%)